 A List of 8 Expectations From Managers That Employees Have

 While it is almost never voiced, employees have certain expectations from their managers.
-The following are expectations you must fulfill when managing any group of people.
+The following are expectations you must fulfil when managing any group of people.

 Employees want a trustworthy manager.
 If you don’t measure up, you will not get their best efforts.
 Trust is the bedrock of any organization’s success because it makes a big part of the organizational culture.
 Employees are more likely to actualize goals set by leaders they trust and are honest about what is happening in the organization.
 The best way of developing trust is leading by example and becoming a role model.
 Be the kind of manager you would expect to have.